 The staff & management team at Camera Obscura & World of Illusions play a key role in delivering and fulfilling our environmental vision but we recognise that our visitor’s assistance is important in making this possible.
 Below are some small steps that you can take to help us:

-- Where possible, please consider using public transport to get to and from Camera Obscura & World of Illusions to minimise carbon emissions.
+- Where possible, please consider walking, cycling or using public transport to get to and from Camera Obscura & World of Illusions to minimise carbon emissions.

-- Please keep our building & rooftop clean by using the recycle bins provided throughout our attraction or by taking your rubbish away and recycling them at the nearest available point.
+- Please keep our building & rooftop clean by using the recycle bins provided or by taking your rubbish away and recycling it at the nearest available point.

 - When visiting our attraction and/or purchasing gifts from our shop, please advise our staff if you prefer not to have a carrier bag.
 If you are visiting our gift shop without your own shopping bags, we offer durable bags for life which we will replace free of charge once no longer useable.
 The original bag for life will be recycled accordingly.

 - We recommend supporting other green businesses.
-There are hundreds of green businesses throughout the city who, like ourselves, are trying to reduce their impact on the environment.
+There are hundreds of green businesses throughout the city who are trying to reduce their impact on the environment.
 More information about this can be found on the Green Tourism Business Scheme website.

 - We encourage our visitors to buy, eat and see local and to experience what Scotland has on offer – visitors wishing to try local Scottish produce should look out for the Fairtrade, The Soil Association or Slow Food Scotland logos.